alissatroiano/Milestone-2/README.md

 The developer selected these fonts because:

 * Trajan-Pro-3 is the font used for the official Game Of Thrones logo.
 It is widely recognized by Game Of Thrones fans and brings the right aesthetic to this web-based trivia game.
-This font was selected and used to style page titles, questions, progress, final score and the the game logo.
+This font was selected and used to style page titles, questions, progress, final score, and the game logo.

 * Futura PT is a clean and modern sans-serif font that is recognizable and appealing to the project's target market.
-This font was chosen for answer explanations, multiple choices, navigation links and other body text to compliment the Trajan-Pro-3, serif font.
+This font was chosen for answer explanations, multiple choices, navigation links, and other body text to compliment the Trajan-Pro-3, serif font.

 ## Color Palette